anshuman9999/tealfeed-task/README.md

-# Tealfeed Fron-End Intern Assignment
+# Tealfeed Front-End Intern Assignment

 This is my submission for the Tealfeed Front-End Assignment.